Interpretive Sign Network; Nature Revealed: Discovering Nature Through Art

 From July 2013 to May 2014, public meetings were held at each of the parks to share information and details about the Nature Revealed: Discovering Nature through Art bond project.
 Minutes from each of those public meetings can be found in the Meetings section on the right side of this web page.

 ****Last updated September 5, 2014****

 Construction and installation of artwork in parks will begin in August 2014.
 Please note the specific park installation dates below; these will be updated further as final dates are confirmed.

 As with most construction activities, there will be noise, dust, and traffic/trail impacts.
 Areas of the park may be temporarily closed to the public via fencing, flagging, and signs.
 For your safety, please keep away from the construction areas.
 We apologize in advance for these inconvenices and appreciate your understanding and patience.

-  Greenway Park and Raleigh Swim Center/Park Installation: Mid-August - September, 2014
+Raleigh Swim Center/Park Installation: Completed on September 3, 2014

-  For specific information and details about the artwork that will be installed, please reference the Final Design document in the Document Center on the right side of this webpage.
+For specific information and details about the artwork that will be installed as well as park maps, please reference the Document Center on the right side of this webpage.

 If you have any questions or need additional information about the Nature Revealed: Discovering Nature through Art project, please contact Kristin Atman, Interpretive Programs Supervisor, at 503/629-6350 or via email at email@example.com.